-The adoption process can be extremely complex.
+The adoption process can be incredibly complicated.
 Our firm only handles stepparent adoptions of minor children and most adoptions of an adult.
-If is very important to have an experienced lawyer on your side to help your adoption go smoothly.
+It is imperative to have an experienced lawyer on your side to help your adoption go smoothly.
 David S. Hughey has extensive experience in handling stepparent adoptions and can handle all of the legal issues so you can focus on your family.
-Prior to the court granting the adoption to a stepparent, the parental rights of the biological or court ordered parent must be terminated.
+Prior to the court granting the adoption to a stepparent, the parental rights of the biological or court-ordered parent must be terminated.
 Termination can be done voluntarily by an Affidavit of Relinquishment that meets the statutory requirements or involuntarily by “clear and convincing” evidence of any of the named statutory grounds.
-A stepparent may proceed with the adoption provided the child has resided with the party seeking the adoption at least 6 months, the managing conservator has consented to the adoption and an approved social study with requisite background report recommends the adoption.
-Despite all the vigorous details that we would expect for the protection of minor children, a stepparent adoption is a very rewarding process for both the parent and the child as it often is a defining legal moment for a relationship that has already been a natural parent/child relationship.
+A stepparent may proceed with the adoption provided the child has resided with the party seeking the adoption at least six months, the managing conservator has consented to the adoption, and an approved social study with requisite background report recommends the adoption.
+Despite all the vigorous details that we would expect for the protection of minor children, stepparent adoption is a gratifying process for both the parent and the child as it often is a defining legal moment for a relationship that has already been a natural parent/child relationship.

-Many states use the term alimony but in Texas it is defined as "maintenance".
-Spousal maintenance is designed to provide the lower-income spouse with money for living expenses over and above the money provided by child support.
+Many states use the term alimony, but in Texas, it is defined as "maintenance."
+Spousal maintenance is designed to provide the lower-income spouse with money for living expenses over and above the funds provided by child support.
 Temporary Spousal Support is more commonly awarded while the divorce is pending.
-Spousal maintenance, if awarded, is for a defined period of time following the date of divorce.
+Spousal maintenance, if granted, is for a defined period of time following the date of divorce.
 There is no guarantee of spousal maintenance or temporary spousal support in Texas.
-There are many different factors that go into determining whether or not you or your spouse will be eligible for spousal maintenance or into determining the maintenance amount.
+Many different factors go into determining whether or not you or your spouse will be eligible for spousal maintenance or into deciding the maintenance amount.
 The decision is ultimately at the judge's discretion.

-Custody is the charge and control of a child, including the right to make all major decisions such as residence, medical, legal, education, training, health and welfare.
+Custody is the charge and control of a child, including the right to make all major decisions such as residence, medical, legal, education, training, health, and welfare.
 Custody is a combination of physical and legal custody.
-Many factors influence an award in custody and the way a case is presented in court can have a large impact on the result you and your children can obtain.
+Many factors influence an award in custody, and the way a case is presented in court can have a tremendous impact on the result you and your children can obtain.

-David S. Hughey is often retained by parents that desperately want to provide their lawyer relevant evidence but are unsure, confused, or overwhelmed.
-A good rule of thumb concerning relevant evidence for a “custody” dispute is David S. Hughey’s “nanny rule”.
+David S. Hughey is often retained by parents that desperately want to provide their lawyer with relevant evidence but are unsure, confused, or overwhelmed.
+A good rule of thumb concerning relevant evidence for a “custody” dispute is David S. Hughey’s “nanny rule.”
 Try to imagine that you were hiring a full-time nanny to care for your child.
-Everything you would want to know about the proposed nanny’s background is in many ways identical to the process a judge goes through in making decisions about conservatorship, possession and access.
-The primary consideration in the entire process is the “best interest of the child”.
+Everything you would want to know about the proposed nanny’s background is in many ways identical to the process a judge goes through in making decisions about conservatorship, possession, and access.
+The primary consideration in the entire process is the “best interest of the child.”
 Children 12 years of age or older will be interviewed by the court to determine which parent they wish to determine their primary residence.
 The court “may” interview children of younger ages or for other issues.
-There are many other statutorily defined fact patterns that will have a significant impact on the outcome of your case and may result in more limited access or supervised visitation: history of domestic violence, neglect, physical abuse, emotional abuse, sexual abuse, and/or substance abuse.
+Many other statutorily defined fact patterns will have a significant impact on the outcome of your case and may result in more limited access or supervised visitation: a history of domestic violence, neglect, physical abuse, emotional abuse, sexual abuse, and/or substance abuse.
 However, the Texas Family Code requires that at the onset the trial court "presume" that it is in the child's best interest that the parents be appointed Joint Managing Conservators.